Aaevelion/IDC621_MCS/index.md

 <img src = "./assets/equilibrium.gif">

-**Fig 4: Model when equilibrium (with oscillations) between the predator and prey population has been attained has been reached:** The point in the phase diagram around which the oscillations occur is a neutral stable point, as also predicted from the solution of the Lotka Volterra equations.
+**Fig 4: Model when equilibrium (with oscillations) between the predator and prey population has been attained has been reached:** The point in the phase diagram (in the bottom right) around which the oscillations occur is a neutral stable point, as also predicted from the solution of the Lotka Volterra equations.
 Here, `bh = 0.6`, `dh = 0.4`, `dp=0.9`

 <img src = ./assets/predator_prey_animation_20260218_174845.gif>